FAQs

 Can my partner get counselling too, if I'm having an abortion?

-If your partner is in agreement you can have joint counselling through the abortion provider.
+If your partner agrees, you can have joint counselling through the abortion provider.
 This is generally free.
-There is no provision for free counselling for partners or whānau without the pregnant person.
+There isn't a free counselling service for partners or whÄnau without the pregnant person.

 -